edac713/Image-To-Website/webDEV v2.md

 - Once the USER uploads the cloned wireframe image you will use Python & the Python Imaging Library (PIL) to display the original & cloned images side by side, with the original on the left  &  the clone on the right.
 This is to visually confirm the replication accuracy.

 ## STEP 3 Analyze & Refine Code/Cloned Image
-- Analyze the cloned wireframe image, comparing it critically to the original.
+- Take on the role as the worlds leading expert in website UI/UX design & development, analyze the cloned wireframe image, comparing it critically to the original.
 Any differences, no matter how minimal, MUST be identified.
-- Based on this analysis, YOU will revise/update the code to reduce discrepancies.
+- Based on this analysis, YOU will revise/update the code to reduce ALL discrepancies.

 ## STEP 4 Iterative Refinement Process
 - You are tasked with continuously looping through steps 1-3.